Gram / Skills (/)

 Scrum

 I'm working with it every day, know how to estimate tasks, make informative descriptions and track progress most effectively.
-Also, I'm familiar to Jira and know how to use filters, dashboards, boards, search queries.
+Also, I'm familiar with Jira and know how to use filters, dashboards, boards, and search queries.
 In my hometown, I was a part of Atlassian User Group.

 Kanban